-However, the economic assessment of the agency's work has to be significantly more positive.
+However, while this negative judgment may be understandable from an emotional point of view, the economic assessment of the agency's work has to be significantly more positive.
 Most importantly, the Treuhandanstalt succeeded in creating a viable industrial core with competitive companies attuned to the free market.
 Buyers' investment and employment commitments were largely met and, at times, even exceeded.
-In the vast majority of cases the business models proved viable.
+In the vast majority of cases the business models proved effective.
 A considerable number of East German industrial companies that are profitable today were previously owned by the German trustee agency.
-Furthermore, the Treuhandanstalt fulfilled a second important role that is often overlooked: it successfully withstood political pressure to keep ailing industries afloat through heavy subsidies.
-Precisely this would have been the greatest risk of privatization at a slower pace as some prominent economists6 had proposed at the time and continue to argue for today.7
+Furthermore, the Treuhandanstalt fulfilled a second important role by successfully withstanding political pressure to keep ailing industries afloat through heavy subsidies.
+Precisely this would have been the greatest risk of privatization at a slower pace as some renowned economists6 had proposed at the time and continue to argue for today.7

 Various initiatives for the promotion of economic development complemented the work of the Treuhandanstalt.
 These included the comprehensive expansion and reconstruction of infrastructure as well as the support for the set-up and expansion of new industries.
 Initiatives for the promotion of economic development took place at all levels, beginning with the East German Länder (federal states) and local authorities up to the German federal government and the European Union.
 The success of these initiatives was felt quickly and initially began with a boom in the construction industry.
-While this meant the speedy reconstruction and renovation of the largely neglected East German towns, it also resulted in a high percentage of empty and unused business and office spaces.
-Later economic development efforts focused ever more exclusively on the support of manufacturing industries.
+While the latter meant the speedy reconstruction and renovation of the largely neglected East German towns, it also resulted in a high percentage of empty and unused business and office spaces.
+As a consequence economic development efforts later focused on the support of manufacturing industries.

-Gradually, East Germany experienced a significant increase in industrial production and has even seen a rise in employment figures8 in recent years.
+At the same, East Germany experienced a significant increase in industrial production and has even seen a rise in employment figures8 in recent years.
 While East Germany's contribution to the country's overall industrial production output stood at 3.4 percent in 1992, by 2008 it had risen to almost 10 percent.
-While the
+Although the construction industry has been shrinking since the mid 1990s, the manufacturing industry has regained a prominent position.

-6 See: Gerlinde Sinn and Hans-Werner Sinn "Kaltstart.
-Volkswirtschaftliche Aspekte der deutschen Vereinigung", Munich 1993, Chapter IV.
+6 See: Gerlinde Sinn and Hans-Werner Sinn,, Kaltstart.
+Volkswirtschaftliche Aspekte der deutschen Vereinigung, Munich 1993, Chapter IV.

-7 See: Helmut Schmidt "Auf dem Weg zur deutschen Einheit", Reinbek 2005, p.
+7 See: Helmut Schmidt, Auf dem Weg zur deutschen Einheit Reinbek 2005, p.
 114 ff.